junruidi/actcoolshiny/README.md

 After users supply the data in the correct format, the app will create wear/nonwear flags, calculate activity summaries, and created daily profile plots.
 Meanwhile, users can choose to donate his/her own fitbit data to be part of the dataset.

 ##2.
 Where is code
-Backend code is in the package "actcool" which can be downloaded by the follow line
+Backend code is in the package "actcool" which can be downloaded by the following line
 ```{r,eval=FALSE}
 devtools::install_github("junruidi/actcool")
 ```
 Code for the shiny app can be found at https://github.com/junruidi/actcoolshiny .
-The shiny app is also hoted at https://jhubiostatistics.shinyapps.io/actcoolshiny/.
+The shiny app is also hosted at https://jhubiostatistics.shinyapps.io/actcoolshiny/.
 Please notice that, due to the interactive functionality of dropbox and fitbit api (rdrop2 and fitbitr), these two api's cannot be ran directly from shynyapps.io.
 But from a local PC, it works well.